Laine-LeGrange/Final-Project-Public/README.md

-# Centry — Multimodal RAG Learning Platform
+# Centry - Multimodal Learning Platform powered by RAG (Retrieval-Augmented-Generation)

 Centry is a multimodal learning assistant built with Next.js (frontend), FastAPI (backend), and a modular RAG pipeline.
 It supports uploads of documents, audio, and images, and enables Q&A, summarisation, and quiz generation grounded in your own study materials.